civisanalytics/civis-python/README.rst

 Introduction
 ------------

-.. start-introductory-paragraph
+.. start-include-marker-introductory-paragraph

 The Civis API Python client is a Python package that helps analysts and developers interact with the Civis Platform.
 The package includes a set of tools around common workflows as well as a convenient interface to make requests directly to the Civis API.

-.. end-introductory-paragraph
+.. end-include-marker-introductory-paragraph

 Please see the
 `full documentation <https://civis-python.readthedocs.io>`_ for more details.

-.. start-api-keys-section
+.. start-include-marker-api-keys-section

 API Keys
 --------